Have you ever tried to wear a pair of dress or athletic socks with your boots?

 - Top of the sock comes above the boot you’ll be wearing

 Stick to those tips and you’ll be sure to find the best boot sock that works for you.

 Here are our favorites…

 #1 Carhartt Men’s Force Multipack Performance Work Crew Socks — Best Work Boot Socks

 A polyester and spandex blend gives these crew-height work socks from Carhartt an excellent blend of comfort and quick drying.

 Mesh cooling channels will keep your feet dry through a whole work day, and the added padding in the heels is great for guys who struggle with foot pain.

 While synthetic materials tend to wear out faster than wool, they’re also available at a much lower price.
 You won’t feel bad about losing an occasional pair of these socks, as they come in six packs that cost about the same as a single pair of merino wool hiking socks.

 #2 Smartwool Men’s Light Performance Crew Hiking Socks — Best Hiking Boot Socks

-Smartwool’s merino crew socks are highly lauded by hikers everywhere; your author has been using them on the trail for over a decade now.
+Smartwool’s merino crew socks (Amazon affiliate link) are highly lauded by hikers everywhere; your author has been using them on the trail for over a decade now.
 They’re ultra-soft, and made of nearly 70% high-quality merino wool and a virtually seamless toe box.